 If you have been accused of a serious crime, be aware that even an allegation of a felony offense can have a devastating effect on your reputation, livelihood and overall well-being.
-If you are convicted, you are faced with high fines and years of imprisonment, even for life, and all of this will be on your record.
+If you are convicted, you are faced with high fines and years of imprisonment, even for life, and all of this will be on your record, forever affecting your reputation and opportunities for education, employment, housing, and relationships.

 If you are charged with a felony, you need the best defense available, as prosecutors will be fighting to impose the steepest of punishments.
 The seasoned Illinois criminal defense attorneys at Wolfe & Stec, Ltd. have extensive experience handling felony offenses, including: